- Project planning stage complete

 The Department of Education has undertaken community consultation to inform the planning, design and development of the new

 school.
 This has included workshops with nearby schools, QUT, local business and community groups.
+The Inner City North Design Showcase was held on Saturday 23 June to allow the community to view the concept designs and talk to the project team.

 There will be further opportunities for the community to provide feedback as the project progresses.